zowe/community/README.md

 * #zowe-cli - Ask questions about Zowe CLI, propose new ideas, and interact with the Zowe CLI community.
 * #zowe-core - Expand upon the base technologies being contributed to the project.
 * #zowe-explorer - Ask questions about Zowe Explorer for VS Code, propose new ideas, and interact with the Zowe Explorer community.
+* #zowe-python-client-sdk - Ask questions about the Zowe Python Client SDK (incubation) and get involved.
+* #zowe-mobile - Ask questions about Zowe Mobile (incubation) and get involved.

 Operations channels: